Mollymook

-The area collectively referred to as Mollymook is formed by two distinct localities; Mollymook Beach – a mostly residential area incorporating Bannister Headland adjoining Narrawallee, and Mollymook – containing the Mollymook golf and surf lifesaving clubs, motels and serviced apartments.
-The name "Mollymook" is believed to derive from mollymawk, the name given by sailors to small species of albatross.
+Mollymook is an area that consists of two different localities.
+The first one is called Mollymook Beach, which is mostly residential and includes Bannister Headland adjacent to Narrawallee.
+The second one is simply called Mollymook, and it comprises the Mollymook golf and surf lifesaving clubs, as well as motels and serviced apartments.

+The name "Mollymook" is believed to be derived from mollymawk.
+It is the name given by sailors to small species of albatross.

 History

 Mollymook was first settled as a rural area of Ulladulla.
 In 1859, the Mitchell family established a property named "Molly Moke" in the vicinity of Garside Road.
 "Mollymook" is possibly a reference to the black-browed mollymawk.
 A cemetery overlooking the sea was in use by 1893.
-Sometime around 1900, John Coller allowed public access to the beach and rock pools on his family estate (present-day Collers Beach), and Mollymook began to earn a reputation as a popular retreat.
-Silica mining operations were commenced on Mollymook's southern headland by the Illawarra brick company prior to 1920 and brought an influx of workers to the quarries.
-Bannister Headland at the northern end of Mollymook beach was the site of a silica crushing facility and loading jetty in the early 20th century.
+Sometime around 1900, John Coller allowed public access to the beach and rock pools on his family estate (present-day Coller's Beach), and Mollymook began to earn a reputation as a popular retreat.
+Silica mining operations were commenced on Mollymook's southern headland by the Illawarra Brick Company prior to 1920 and brought an influx of workers to the quarries.
+Bannister Headland at the northern end of Mollymook Beach was the site of a silica crushing facility and loading jetty in the early 20th century.
 In 1924, a tramway was constructed across Narrawallee Inlet to transport silica from mining leases near Conjola for preparation and shipping.
 The industry declined during World War II.
-During the 1990s, many of Mollymook's older homes began to be redeveloped with medium density apartments and resort style hotels.
+During the 1990s, many of Mollymook's older homes began to be redeveloped with medium-density apartments and resort style hotels.
 Like much of the south coast, the town is popular with retirees.

 Facilities and infrastructure

-Today Mollymook has an economy largely based on tourism relying on nearby Ulladulla with a larger population base for many services and employment opportunities.
-A small shopping centre with a supermarket, pharmacy and several specialty shops is located at the northern end of Mollymook, as well as a public sportsground – the Bill Andriski Mollymook Oval, medical centre and bowling club.
-A range of beachside accommodation options are popular during the summer holiday seasons including motels, holiday rental homes, serviced apartments as well as the upmarket Bannister Head Lodge.
-In peak holiday times South Mollymook Beach, North Mollymook Beach and Narrawallee are all patrolled by members of the Mollymook Surf Lifesaving Club.
+Mollymook has an economy largely based on tourism relying on nearby Ulladulla with a larger population base for many services and employment opportunities.
+A small shopping centre with a supermarket, pharmacy, and several specialty shops is located at the northern end of Mollymook, as well as a public sports ground – the Bill Andriski Mollymook Oval, medical centre, and bowling club.
+A range of beachside accommodation options are popular during the summer holiday seasons including motels, holiday rental homes, serviced apartments, as well as the upmarket Bannister Head Lodge.
+In peak holiday times South Mollymook Beach, North Mollymook Beach, and Narrawallee are all patrolled by members of the Mollymook Surf Lifesaving Club.
 The Sandridge Memorial Gardens Cemetery has been in use since 1893 and is the largest in the district, located at the corner of Ocean Street and Mitchell Parade, overlooking Mollymook Beach.

 Ulladulla Bus Lines route 740 provides public transport services six days per week toward Ulladulla and Milton, with several stops in Mollymook up to five times per day.